YottaDB/YDBDoc/ProgGuide/commands.rst

 * Because IF is a conditional command, it does not support a command postconditional.
 * The scope of the IF is the remainder of the line.
 The scope of an IF can be extended with DO (or XECUTE) commands.
-* The action of IF is controlled by the value of the expression and by $TEST, if there is no expression.
+* The action of the IF is controlled by the value of the expression and by $TEST, if there is no expression.
 * IF with no argument acts on the existing value of $TEST (which it does not change); in this case, at least two (2) spaces must follow the IF to separate it from the next command on the line.
 * An indirection operator, and an expression atom evaluating to a list of one or more IF arguments form a legal argument to IF.